Here is another excellent recipe from Chai Wallah in Yarm! Stuffed chicken breasts. Yum.

 - 300g grated paneer

-- 2 tablespoons CURRY GUY smoked garam masala (or homemade)
+- 2 tablespoons CURRY GUY smoked tandoori masala (or homemade)

-- Smoked CURRY GUY spicy salt to taste
+- Smoked CURRY GUY spicy salt (or homemade) to taste

 - Using a very sharp knife, place the blade to the side of the chicken breasts and slice them lengthwise through the centre but not completely through.